 Amex Platinum Card Benefits: Fine Hotels & Resorts

-In this post I wanted to talk about the $200 annual Uber credit offered on the Amex Platinum Card.
+In this post, I wanted to talk about the $200 annual Uber credit offered on The Platinum Card® from American Express.
 This is a benefit that was just recently added to the card, at the same time that Amex increased the annual fee on the card.
 I think that this benefit alone more than justifies the annual fee hike on the card.

 What is the Amex Platinum Card $200 Uber credit?